Materials-Consortia/OPTIMADE/optimade.rst

 OPTIMADE JSON lines partial data format
 ---------------------------------------
 The OPTIMADE JSON lines partial data format is a lightweight format for transmitting property data that are too large to fit in a single OPTIMADE response.
-The format is based on `JSON Lines <https://jsonlines.org/>`__, which allows for streaming handling of large datasets.
+The format is based on `JSON Lines <https://jsonlines.org/>`__, which enables streaming of JSON data.
 Note: since the below definition references both JSON fields and OPTIMADE properties, the data type names depend on context: for JSON they are, e.g., "array" and "object" and for OPTIMADE properties they are, e.g., "list" and "dictionary".

 .. _slice object: